kevinsullivan/TMDE/README.md

 # The Mathematics Development Environment (TMDE)
 ## Why you're here

 You're here because you want the coolest mathematical development environment ever, with very little configuring of your own computer required.
 You must provide VSCode and Docker Desktop running properly on a Windows 10+ or MacOS computer.
-We then provide a Mathematics Development Environment, providing, among other features:
+We then provide you with a Mathematics Development Environment.
+Among its features are the following:
 - the Lean Prover
 - its library of formalized mathematics (mathlib)
 - a Docker container providing a complete, ready-for-Lean-development platform based on Ubuntu 20.04 LTS
-- a clone of (your fork of) this repo as starting point for development within that container
+- a containerized clone of (your fork of) this repo as starting point for development within that container
 - your own GitHub repo (your fork of this project), to which you can push changes in your containerized clone
 - a nicely configured VSCode IDE, already opened for immediate development of that cloned project within the container
 - VSCode terminal/shells into the containerized Ubuntu platform with administrative (sudo) privileges
 - the ability to extend and rebuild the environment by adding elements to a Dockerfile we provide
--  and more

 To get it, just follow the yellow brick road ...